The Landau-Bloch type theorems for certain class of holomorphic and pluriharmonic mappings in $\mathbb{c}^n$: Introduction

-at each $z \in \mathbb{B}^n$. \end{defn} We remark that unit ball $B^n$ in the definition can be replaced by any general domain in $\mathbb{C}^n$.
-In particular, if $K'\equiv0$, then Bochner $(K,K')$-mapping reduces to Bochner $K$-mapping.
+We remark that unit ball $B^n$ in the definition \ref{Rohi-Vasu-P2-Definition-001} can be replaced by any general domain in $\mathbb{C}^n$.
+In particular, if $K'=0$, then Bochner $(K,K')$-mapping reduces to Bochner $K$-mapping.
 We see that every Bochner $K$-mapping is a Bochner $(K,K')$-mapping for $K'=0$, but the converse need not be true.
-This can be seen from the example: Let in $B^2$ which is clearly holomorphic mapping on $B^2.$ One can easily see that this mapping is not Bochner $K$- mapping for any $K\geq 1$ but it is a Bochner $(1,20)$-mapping.
-Let $\lambda_f^2(z)$ and $\Lambda_f^2(z)$ denote the smallest and largest eigenvalues of the Hermitian matrix $A^*A$, where $A=f'(z)$ and $A^*$ is the conjugate of $A$.
+This can be seen from the following example: Let in $B^2$, which is clearly holomorphic mapping on $B^2.$ One can easily see that the mapping $f(z_1,z_2)$ is not Bochner $K$-mapping for any $K\geq 1$ but it is a Bochner $(1,20)$- mapping.
+The motivation for defining this type of mappings came from the paper of Nirenberg (see \cite{Nirenberg-1953}), where Nirenburg has defined this type of mappings in the plane.
+For more details on this type of mappings, we refer to \cite{Allu-Kumar-2024,Chen-Li-Sahoo-Wang-2017,Chen-Ponnusamy-2020,Chen-Ponnusamy-Wang-2021,Finn-Serrin-1958,Nirenberg-1953}.
+Let $\lambda_f^2(z)$ and $\Lambda_f^2(z)$ denote the smallest and the largest eigenvalues of the Hermitian matrix $A^*A$, where $A=f'(z)$ and $A^*$ is the conjugate of $A$.
 A holomorphic mapping $f$ from the unit ball $B^n$ of $\IC^n$ into $\IC^n$ is $K$-quasiregular if

+at every point $z \in B^n$.
+A mapping is said to be quasiregular if it is $K$-quasiregular for some $K\geq 1$.
+From \cite{Marden-Rickman-1974} we know that for $n>1$, a quasiregular holomorphic mappings are locally biholomorphic .
+In fact, Poletsky \cite{Poletsky-1985} also proved that quasiregular holomorphic mappings(in any bouded domain) are rather rigid.
+In 2000, Chen and Gauthier \cite{Chen-Gauthier-2000} proved that if $f$ is a $K$- quasiregular holomorphic mapping with the normalization $\operatorname{det} f'(0)=1$, then the image $f(B^n)$ contains a schlicht ball of radius at least $1/12K^{1-1/n}$.
+Now, we define a new class of holomorphic mappings from $B^n$ into $\mathbb{C}^n$ which contains the $K$-quasiregular mappings, we call such mappings $\left(K, K'\right)$- quasiregular mappings. \begin{defn} For constants $K\geq1, K'\geq0$, a holomorphic mapping $f$ from $B^n$ into $\mathbb{C}^n$ is said to be $\left(K, K'\right)$-quasiregular mapping in $B^n$ if